olir/Frankenstein/README.md

 I have uploaded some samples to vimeo: <a href="https://vimeo.com/user68089135"><img src="doc/vimeo.png"/></a>

 ## Status
-No release yet.
-Plattforms: Windows (Developed/Tested on a Windows 10 64bit.)
+Pre-release existing.
+Plattforms: Windows only (Developed/Tested on a Windows 10 64bit.)

+1. You can execute releases with Java Webstart
-You can use maven to run it with "mvn clean package exec:exec"
+2. You can also use maven to run it with "mvn clean package exec:exec"

 ## Issues:
 - Temporary video output is uncompressed and can get very hugh.
 You need to have at least 100GB disk space.